 “Workcations” are the combination of work and a personal vacation.
 This became an increasing trend during COVID-19 since many people were still able to perform their jobs without being in the physical office.
 Remote work granted more freedom to employees to work from wherever they wanted.
 As long as they had access to a laptop or some tablet and wi-fi, they could essentially work from anywhere.
 An employee could travel to a new location, work during the day, and then explore their new area during the evening.
 They need to stay somewhere, so properties like inns and bed and breakfasts could see a wave of new guests simply due to them being able to work remotely.

-Short-term rental properties became very popular during the pandemic as people were looking for alternatives to hotels.
+Short-term rental properties became very popular during the pandemic as people were looking for alternatives to hotels and will remain popular in 2022.
 Now that the height of the pandemic has subsided, short-term rentals need to step up their game to stay competitive with other types of properties.
 Some examples include adding in more amenities to their properties such as personal care items like shampoo, conditioner, and soap.
 Also, leaving small welcome gifts for guests and stocking up the kitchen with fresh food is a great way to increase guest satisfaction and get good online reviews.
 There are also consultants, like the Distinguished Guest, that help advise hospitality professionals on hospitality information and inspiration which can help think of unique ways for each rental property to stay competitive.

 Sustainability for the hospitality industry involves taking steps to help preserve and sustain our needs for the present without sacrificing the needs of future generations.
 Simply put, many people, especially younger generations, are looking to support properties that are making an effort to help protect the environment.
 Some beneficial ways properties can improve sustainability is by limiting energy and water usage.
 This can be as simple as shutting off the lights, turning off ceiling fans when no one is using the room, and making sure televisions are not running when they are not being used.
 Also, water can be saved by watering the plants in the garden a few days a week instead of daily.
 The elimination of disposables like mini plastic amenity bottles and the addition of amenity dispenser systems can help promote sustainability.
 Composting is also a great way to promote sustainability compared to throwing leftover fruits and vegetables into a trash can.